-The Silhouette Cameo 3 is the newest machine I’ve reviewed from Silhouette, replacing the popular and much-beloved Silhouette Cameo 2.
+This Silhouette Cameo 3 review covers the newest machine from Silhouette, replacing the popular and much-beloved Cameo 2.

 You’re probably wondering: does this machine really hold up to all the hype?

 Is it worth it to upgrade from an earlier model?
 What’s the difference between Silhouette’s Cameo 2 and Cameo 3?

 Maybe this machine is your first introduction to Silhouette.
 Either way:

-I’ll explain in detail what makes the Cameo 3 the best machine from Silhouette so far.
+I’ll explain exactly what makes the Cameo 3 the top machine from Silhouette so far.

-Not only will I highlight the 5 best new features of the Cameo 3, but I’ll also cover the few major issues it has.
+Not only will I highlight its 5 best new features but I’ll also cover the few major issues it has.

 2023 Silhouette Cameo 3 overview